AdobeDocs/target.de-DE/help/administrating-target/hosts.md

 ## Create allowlists that specify hosts that are authorized to send Target requests to Target. {#allowlist}

 You can create an allowlist that specifies hosts (domains) that are authorized to send [!DNL Target] requests to [!DNL Target].
-All other hosts generating requests will get a commented-out authorization error response.
+Alle anderen Hosts, die Anforderungen generieren, erhalten eine kommentierte Fehlermeldung zur Autorisierung.
 By default, any host that contains a [!DNL Target] request registers with [!DNL Target] in the [!UICONTROL Production] environment and has access to all active and approved activities.
 If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make [!DNL Target] requests and receive [!DNL Target] content.
 All hosts will continue to display in the [!UICONTROL Hosts] list, and environments can still be used to group these hosts and assign different levels to each, such as whether the host can see active and/or inactive activities.

 So erstellen Sie eine Zulassungsliste: